SkafteNicki/dtu_mlops/s2_organisation_and_version_control/code_structure.md

         alternatively fork the [data science template](https://github.com/drivendata/cookiecutter-data-science)
         template.

-    2. After forking the template, clone it down locally and lets start modifying it.
+    2. After forking the template, clone it down locally and let's start modifying it.
 The first step is changing the `cookiecutter.json` file.
-For the mlops template it looks like this:
+For the MLOps template it looks like this:

         ```json
         {
+            "repo_name": "repo_name",
             "project_name": "project_name",
-            "repo_name": "{{ cookiecutter.project_name.lower().replace(' ', '_') }}",
             "author_name": "Your name (or your organization/company/team)",
             "description": "A short description of the project.",
-            "python_version_number": "3.10",
+            "python_version": "3.11",
-            "open_source_license": ["No license file", "MIT", "BSD-3-Clause"]
+            "open_source_license": ["No license file", "MIT", "BSD-3-Clause"],
         }
         ```

-        simply add a new line to the json file with the name of the variable you want to add and the default value you want it to have.
+        Simply add a new line to the JSON file with the name of the variable you want to add and the default value you want it to have.

     3. The actual template is located in the `{{ cookiecutter.project_name }}` folder. `cookiecutter` works by replacing